-We’ve entered the month of gratitude, and while gratitude is something that can enrich our lives and help us think more positively, it can also have negative effects on our mental health.
+We’ve entered the month of gratitude, and while gratitude is something that can enrich our lives and help us think more positively, it can also have negative effects on our mental health long term.

-Pretending to be grateful when you are not can bury your real feelings.
+Pretending to be grateful when you are not can bury your real feelings and enforce negative thoughts.

 Feeling grateful can make you feel indebted to someone, or like you owe someone something.